jjvanzon/Circular-Language-Spec/spec/overview.md

 - ![](images/Circle%20Language%20Spec%20Overview.007.png)

+  This topic may be a bit abstract, but it might show a base upon which other concepts may lean.
 One possible application of how this language might run in practice, is one where systems may be composed of *system objects*.
 System objects could be the *actual* objects, that a system runs on.
 Maybe this is a specific use case of the language, but describing it, seems to have allowed more generally usable things to fall out.
-One of the intentions of system objects could be, to manage *relationships* between objects.
+One of the intentions of system objects could be, to manage an object's *relationships* with other objects.
 They might also control *system aspects*, such as __Value__, __Object__, __Class__, __Interface__ and __Execution__ and __Multiplicity__.
 Those aspects could be controlled through *system commands* like __Get__ and __Set__.
 The story moves on to assignment commands.
 The idea is that assignment commands copy an aspect from one object to another.
 The *System Interfaces* documentation also tries to show connectors, connections and different notational forms to regulate these aspects.

 ### [Black Boxes](black-boxes)